Introduction to Data Science Information Security Cloud Computing and Big Data Program Specification for

 1 Graduation Project (1) CS07 3 3 90 CH

-2 Graduation Project (2) CS08 3 3
+2 Graduation Project (2) CS08 3 3 CS07

-Total of Credit Hours 3 3 6
+Total Project Credit Hours 3 3 6

 4. Program Requirements (41 credit hours)